Top Universities in Italy

 Higher Secondary Certificate (12 years of schooling) for undergraduate programs or a recognized bachelor’s degree for postgraduate programs.
 Requirements vary by university and course in Italy.

 Programs in Italy may be taught in Italian or English.
-English-taught programs require IELTS (6.0–7.5) or TOEFL (80–100).
+English-taught programs require IELTS (6.0–7.5) or TOEFL (80–100) / PTE.
 Italian-taught programs require a B2 or C1 certificate in Italian (CILS, CELI).
 Some universities may request a Medium of Instruction certificate if previous education was not in the program language.

 Some programs, especially in medicine, architecture, or business, may require entrance exams such as IMAT (Medicine) or university-specific assessments.
 GRE/GMAT is usually optional.